Capital city: Georgetown

 1966 Guyana becomes independent with Forbed Burnham as Prime Minister.

-1997 Jagan dies and is replaced by his wife, Janet, after elections.
+1997 Jagan is replaced by his wife, Janet, after elections.

-1999 Bharrat Jagdeo becomes president after Janet Jagan resigned due to illness.
+1999 Bharrat Jagdeo becomes president after Janet Jagan’s resignation due to medical reasons

 Legal System and Government